RegTech in the time of COVID-19

 Businesses around the world are discovering new ways to operate during the COVID-19 pandemic from temporarily shutting down to finding new ways to operate.
 Financial institutions have unique challenges when it comes to operating during the novel coronavirus: they must continue to comply with customer due diligence (CDD) and other compliance requirements.
 FinCEN has been clear that, while some reporting deadlines may be extended, all AML, KYC, and BSA processes must continue.

 The change in internal processes at financial institutions due to COVID-19 without any change in compliance obligations is having significant ramifications on businesses globally.
-Additionally, government programs such as the CARES Act and its Payroll Protection Program have put additional strain on compliance departments: Financial Institutions must comply with all existing onboarding requirements for PPP loans for new customers quickly and efficiently to ensure compliance with the PPP policies while minimizing fraud.
+Additionally, government programs such as the CARES Act and its Payroll Protection Program (PPP) have put additional strain on compliance departments: Financial Institutions must comply with all existing onboarding requirements for PPP loans for new customers quickly and efficiently to ensure compliance with the PPP policies while minimizing fraud.

 In addition to the increased workloads mentioned above, financial crime increases during natural disasters and emergencies, putting more pressure on compliance teams.
 For COVID-19, FinCEN has focused its attention on imposter scams, investment scams, product scams, and insider trading.
 This is in addition to natural disaster frauds, benefits fraud, charity fraud, and cyber-related fraud.